cpp-lln-lab/CPP_HPC/doc/install_datalad.md

 datalad get .
 ```

+it won't probably work since ssh keys to github/gin/etc has to be set up.

+Set up the einviroment as you did on your personal computer and remebere that if your password is not working is is possible that github/gin/etc are expecting the token code you have to create for each machine.

+Some usefule links and notes (but not very tidy):

-- If you need to create an ssh key follow this on
+If you need to create an ssh key follow this on
   [github website](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

   or just type: